fftune/fftune/README.md

 You can then open `doc/html/index.html` in a web browser.

 If you are a developer and want to use this library for your own purposes, you can include the header with `#include <fftune.hpp>` and link against `libfftune.so`.
+Examples for using this library can be found in the [examples directory](examples/).

 ## Tests